 The seven-second delay

 To maintain editorial control, we needed to delay the calls by a few seconds (we chose seven seconds) to allow the producer to cut illegal, unfair or distasteful content.
 There being no off-the-shelf component available for this purpose, our technician, Jean-Guy Filiatrault, came up with the solution.
 He put one Ampex tape deck by the right wall of the control room, another deck by the left wall, with the first machine recording the entire program seven seconds ahead of airtime, and the second machine playing it back to air.

 The topic that dominated public and political discussion in the spring of 1965 was the report of the Hall Royal Commission, from which was born Canada's present public health insurance scheme.
-It was a natural for a show dedicated to providing a forum for Canadians to discuss the most debatable subject of the week.
+It was a natural fit for a show dedicated to providing a forum for Canadians to discuss the most debatable subject of the week.
 We were lucky to have as our studio guest Dr. Victor Goldbloom, then-president of the Canadian Medical Association.

 Inspired by the topic, we thought the word "checkup" would be good.
 To this we wanted to add an element suggesting this was different from existing phone-in shows in being national, thus Cross Country Checkup.
-When the program returned in the fall on a weekly basis, we just could not think of a better title; we thus convinced ourselves that the same title would work even when the topic was not related to medicine.
+When the program returned in the fall on a weekly basis, we just could not think of a better title.
+We thus convinced ourselves that the same title would work even when the topic was not related to medicine.

 It began Oct.
-24, 1965 at 6:30 pm Eastern Time with all callers across the country phoning collect to a single Montreal phone number.
-Later, Bill Armstrong, then-Vice President of CBC English Radio, declared publicly that a national topical open-line show was, like newscasts, an essential element of a CBC radio schedule.
+24, 1965 at 6:30 p.m.
+ET with callers across the country phoning collect to a single Montreal phone number.
+Later, Bill Armstrong, then-vice president of CBC English radio, declared publicly that a national topical open-line show was, like newscasts, an essential element of a CBC radio schedule.